 State Route 839 Notional Relocation Corridor Options 1, 2, and 3 (see Figure 4-3) and the potential relocation of the Paiute Pipeline would be the same under Alternative 2 as described under Alternative 1.
 As discussed under Alternative 1, site-specific NEPA analysis would need to occur at a later date for State Route 839 Notional Relocation Corridor Options 1, 2, or 3 and for the Paiute Pipeline relocation after the implementation of Alternative 2.
-State Route 839 would remain open and the expanded B-17 area would not be used until after construction of the relocated road was complete.
-Ultimately, the Navy has responsibility for planning, designing, permitting, funding and constructing any realignment of highways.
-The Navy would coordinate with NDOT during each of these phases.
-The Navy has submitted a request to utilize the Defense Access Roads program.
+Using funding provided by the Navy, the Federal Highway Administration, in cooperation with the Nevada Department of Transportation, would be responsible for planning, designing, permitting, and constructing any realignment of State Route 839.
+The Navy has submitted a Needs Report to the Surface Deployment and Distribution Command requesting authority to utilize funding through the Defense Access Roads program.
 If approved, the Navy would coordinate construction execution through the Federal Highway Administration.
+NDOT would ensure that construction of any new route is complete before closing any portion of the existing State Route 839, and the Navy would not utilize any portion of an expanded B-17 range (if implemented) that would overlap the existing State Route 839 unless and until any such new route has been completed and made available to the public.